prasannax1/starships/README.md

   * Medical transporters with highly sensitive biofilters
   * Holo-emitters spanning the entire breadth of the disk capable of projecting 6 independent EMH

-Even though the *Nightingale* is supposed to just carry patients from affected areas to the main hospital decks of the *Aviary*, the *Nightingale* by itself acts as a fully capable small hospital.
+Even though the *Nightingale* is supposed to just carry patients from affected areas to the main hospital decks of the *Exodus*, the *Nightingale* by itself acts as a fully capable small hospital.

 Regarding the ship itself, there's a second MACS *Bumblebee* module attached to the rear of the large warp harness.
 This can be used as a secondary command module, and given that it has been configured to detach and re-attach to the harness without requiring an engineering team, can also be used as an auxillary vehicle for the *Nightingale* itself.

 ### Deployment

-The *Aviary* carries 2 *Nightingale* vessels in the lower hangars of section 1.
+The *Exodus* carries 2 *Nightingale* vessels in the lower hangars of section 1.

 # ICP